Forsak3nBacon/Pong-Public/README.md

 # Pong
  My recreation of Pong.
 Currently only 2 Player control and no AI.
+ Made in Unity as a self-taught introduction.

 ## Controls
  Player 1 (Left) W and D keys